Paddling for the planet

 - Until recently, surfers would consider that trash on the beach was the responsibility of local towns, a way to remove themselves from any responsibility.
 Now surfers are increasingly picking up trash after their surf session.
 It won’t change ocean pollution, but by doing that gesture in your surf life, you thank the ocean for the enjoyment you had.
 You change your relationship with Nature.
 A shift that changes our modern view of development, when we take Nature into consideration.
 When you start considering others, you open the door to the idea of sharing… not just thinking of your own selfish enjoyment.
 And this in turn helps shape other people’s attitudes.

 - Gotcha, now we’re talking!
-(Did I dream he said ‘
+(Did I dream he said ‘be soft like water’?)”

 ’Rame pour ta Planète’ is like groundswell: deep and slow moving but fast and powerful when it hits its target.
 And ‘Rame’ has the G7 in its sights.